The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

 But for Waithaka, the only class he enjoyed going to was music class.

 “Initially, I wanted to be a singer as a kid.”
 In high school, he performed a solo in Kiambu at some top level he can’t quite remember.

 During that period between 1994 and 1997, Kenyan urban music was also coming up.
 This was the golden age for Kalamashaka and Jimmy Gathu.
 Remember Club Kiboko?

 “As a music fan since childhood, I wanted to be part of the wave.
 Ted Josiah was the man, he’s a big inspiration, doing what we were used to hearing from outsiders.
 When I went to the States, my love for music was suppressed.
 Music class sparked it back.”

 In 2001, he transferred from Missouri to Montgomery Community College in Maryland and started music education.
 He then took a break from school till 2004.
 During this 3-year sabbatical, he picked up piano, took a couple of piano lessons and eventually bought one.

 These young diaspora artists predominantly played jazz neo-soul; it’s no wonder his music tends to lean that way.
-When they were not working, they were busy looking for places to perform, getting gigs from their company and learning each other’s songs.
-All this time the current music producer was still leaning towards live performance.
+When they were not working, they were busy looking for venues to perform, getting gigs from their company, and learning each other’s songs.
+All this time the current music producer was leaning towards live performance.

 After 2 years of community college, everyone went in different directions.
 He transferred to Bowie State University, Maryland in 2007.
 That’s where he got his degree in Fine Arts (which I first heard as finance) – specializing in Music Technology.